ChinaiArman/scrapegoat/docs/why-scrapegoat.md

 - **Extendable**: Easily add new features and commands to Scrapegoat.
 - **JavaScript Site Support**: Built-in support for scraping JavaScript-rendered pages using a headless browser.
 - **Multiple Output Formats**: Export scraped data in various formats like JSON or CSV.
+- **Command-Line Interface**: Run Goatspeak queries directly from the terminal.

 Building webscrapers with Scrapegoat becomes a joy, not a chore.
 To get started, check out our [installation guide](installation.md) and start writing your first Goatspeak query today!